nthallen/arp-das/mkrtkit/README.txt

 UPDATE STRATEGY

+Run mkrtkit_chkconfs
-Run mkrtkit_chkconfs to make sure any new files have been added to appropriate MANIFESTS.
+  Makes sure any new files have been added to appropriate MANIFESTS Makes sure all files in MANIFESTs come from source files Makes sure there are no conflicts

 Run chkpkgs
   Currently just checks that all the files listed in MANIFEST files